The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: Solution to

-The case when $a\in\mathbb{Z}_{>0}$ results in two different forms of $h_{a,b}$ depending on whether $a$ is even or odd.
-Choosing $b=a(a-1)$ again forces the Wronskian to be a constant.
+The case when $a\in\mathbb{Z}_{>0}$ results in two different forms of $h_{a,\lambda}$ depending on whether $a$ is even or odd.
+Choosing $\lambda=a(a-1)$ again forces the Wronskian in the denominators of (\ref{eq:hab}) to be a constant.
 However, computing the integrals in (\ref{eq:hab}) yields different types of solutions (arising from different trigonometric identities) depending on whether $a$ is odd or even.

-For specific choices of even values of $a$, computing the integrals in (\ref{eq:hab}) yields $h_{a,b}(u)$ of a similar form to that when $a=n+\frac{1}{2}$ (i.e., a linear combination of polynomials in $u$,$\frac{1}{\sqrt{1+u^2}}$, and $\arctan u$).
-In fact when, $a$ is even it appears one can find a formula for $h_{a,b}(u)$ as a rational function satisfying the bound $h_{a,b}(u)=O(|u|^{-a})$, which is still adequate for absolute convergence for positive even integers $a$.
-The lack of the $\arctan u$ factor in the case when $a$ is even allows for the integral $\mathcal{I}$ to be computed directly, without resorting to the method outlined in Section \ref{sec:int}.
+For specific choices of even values of $a$, computing the integrals in (\ref{eq:hab}) yields $h_{a,\lambda}(u)$ of a similar form to that when $a=n+\frac{1}{2}$ (i.e., a linear combination of polynomials in $u$,$\frac{1}{\sqrt{1+u^2}}$, and $\arctan u$).
+When the $\arctan u$ factors are absent, the integral $\mathcal{I}$ can be computed directly, without resorting to the method outlined in Section \ref{sec:int}.

 When $a$ is odd, however, computing the integrals in (\ref{eq:hab}) results in the appearance of factors of $\arctan ^2 u$, making the computation of $\mathcal{I}$ more difficult.
-Our method below appears to require some modifications in order to work; for example, the integration by parts method applied in the next section runs into trouble with these $\arctan ^2 u$ terms.
+Our method below appears to require some modifications in order to work; for example, the integration by parts method applied in the next section seems unable to handle the presence of these $\arctan ^2 u$ terms.